 Local customs in Malta: if you think there’s nothing but festivities in this small country in the south of the European Union, think again!
 Malta has always occupied a strategic position in all European and world wars, starting with the great Wars of Religion that swept across Europe.
 What’s more, Malta has plenty of surprises in store, not just because of its history, but also because of its impressive modernity and its many investments.
 Thanks to an advantageous tax policy, the country has succeeded in attracting a large number of companies and expatriates.
 Today, Malta is also home to an Italian-speaking, French-speaking and Arabic-speaking community.
 Malta is a land of encounters, which manages to combine ancestral traditions with adaptation to a young and frenzied era!

-Religion, an important part of Maltese society
+Religion plays an important role in Maltese society

-Malta, a great festive experience
+Malta, a superb festive experience